-Full Circle Compliance now welcomes registrations for its renewed awareness training course “U.S. Export Controls: The International Traffic in Arms Regulations (ITAR) from a non-U.S. Perspective.”
+Full Circle Compliance now welcomes registrations for its renewed beginner-intermediate level training course “U.S. Export Controls: The International Traffic in Arms Regulations (ITAR) from a non-U.S. Perspective.”
 Every part of the ITAR was amended on 6 Sep 2022.
 We will review all the ITAR amendments in addition to explaining ITAR with emphasis on requirements for non-US persons.

 Why you should attend:

 U.S. export control laws and regulations affect non-U.S. organizations.
 Simply handling or working with a U.S. item can result in a compliance burden (having the right export classifications, ensuring U.S. export authorizations are in place, screening business partners, installing appropriate access controls, etc.) In this intermediate course, we guide those familiar with U.S. export controls, or those who want to refresh their knowledge on the International Traffic in Arms Regulations (ITAR).

 Who should attend:

 This beginner-intermediate level training course is specifically designed for compliance professionals and those in a similar role who aim to stay up-to-date with the ITAR requirements that apply to non-U.S. transactions.